sanjosh/csdocs/machine_learning/reinforcement/multi_armed_bandit.md

 use some context. this is intermediate between multi-armed bandit and full RL

+# Bandit algorithms for website optimization book

+## softmax algo

+choose arms based of past reward rate of each arm

+add exponential rescaling to allow negative rewards (This naive exponential rescaling has the virtue of not behaving strangely if you someone used negative numbers as rates of success, since the call to exp will turn any negative numbers into positive numbers and insure that the negative numbers in the denominator of these fractions can’t cancel out any positive numbers that may be found in the denominator)

+add temperature parameter to shift between fully deterministic and fully random (the full Softmax algorithm is closely related to a concept called the Boltzmann distribution in physics, which is used to describe how groups of particles behave.)

+## Annealing softmax algo

+softmax but explore less over time

+(annealing is a process in which the blacksmith slowly decreases the temperature at which he works with molten melt so that it becomes more solid and less flexible)

+## UCB algo

+previous algorithms under-explore options whose initial experiences were not rewarding, even though they don’t have enough data to be confident about those arms

+motive : gather more data before stopping exploration

+1. UCB doesn’t use randomness at all.
+Unlike epsilon-Greedy or Softmax, it’s possible to know exactly how UCB will behave in any given situation.
+This can make it easier to reason about at times.
+2. UCB doesn’t have any free parameters that you need to configure before you can deploy it.
+This is a major improvement if you’re interested in running it in the wild, because it means that you can start to use UCB without having a clear sense of what you expect the world to behave like.

 # Bandit problems (from Sutton Barto)

 Bandit problems : reinforcement learning problem in which there is only a single state (i.e. non-associative)